kennyhyun/linuxdev/README.md

 > :warning: **Note that this script will disable WSL2(Hyper-V).**
 >
 > Please backup any required files before running.
+Docker will be still available by this VM

 Right click windows menu and click Windows Powershell (Admin)